Children and Youth

 We are working towards these goals by providing a Children’s Service of Holy Eucharist outdoors each Sunday.
 This service has the familiarity of Holy Eucharist with simpler language and more interaction.

-For anyone who feels comfortable, we invite you to St. Paul’s parking lot every Sunday for a Children’s Service of Holy Eucharist: Outdoor, distanced, masked.
+For anyone who feels comfortable, we invite you to St. Paul’s garden every Sunday for a Children’s Service of Holy Eucharist: Outdoor, distanced, masked.

 This service is designed especially with children in mind, and thus bears a sensitivity toward non-readers, embodied engagement, sensory experiences, and simpler vocabulary.
 We hope that the childlike (not childish) design of this service will speak to all who are present.